All of the rumors on price, specs and release date for the new 2018 iPhone XS, iPhone X Plus, iPhone 9:

 •See All

-Discuss: New 2018 iPhone XS, iPhone X Plus, iPhone 9, iPhone XS Max: All of the rumors on price, specs, release date
+Discuss: New 2018 iPhone XS, iPhone XC, iPhone X Plus, iPhone 9, iPhone XS Max: All of the rumors on price, specs, release date

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.